AnnaKudryashova/js-ts-webdev-tasks/README.md

 2. Commit your solution
 3. _Push your solution to your forked repository_
 4. Submit a link to the branch with solution in your forked repository to the moodle

+## To install vite

+1. npm install vite

+## To run vite

+1. npm run serve

+## To create a build directoy with a production build

+1. npm run build

+## To test app locally

+1. npm run preview